mars0i/bali/README.md

 Archaeology* (2009) 41(1): 112-133.

-Lansing, J. Stephen, James N. Kremer and Barbara B. Smuts, “System-dependent selection, ecological feedback and the emergence of functional structure in ecosystems”, *Journal of Theoretical Biology* (1998) 192, 377-391.
+Lansing, J. Stephen, James N. Kremer and Barbara B. Smuts, "System-dependent selection, ecological feedback and the emergence of functional structure in ecosystems", *Journal of Theoretical Biology* 1998, 192, 377-391.

+Lansing, J. Stephen, and James N. Kremer, "Emergent Properties of Balinese Water Temple Networks: Coadaptation on a Rugged Fitness Landscape", *American Anthropologist* 1993, 95(1), pp. 97-114.

 Marco A. Janssen, "Coordination in irrigation systems: An analysis of the Lansing-Kremer model of Bali", *Agricultural Systems* (2007)